-The course will be taught primarily through a series of practical workshops in both performance and/or design.
+The course will be taught primarily through a series of practical workshops developing student's performance, presentation and design skills.
 This will be underpinned with regular practice in documenting ideas, researching professional work and planning for writing about theatre.

-The course will stimulate political and philosophical thought in modern and historical drama and its presentation.
-It will equip students with a sense of their own creative artistry, and confidence in their vision.
-The course will also explore ways to solve problems creatively and with imagination, both individually and in groups.
-Students will be encouraged to view as much theatre as possible during the course and experiment with working methods of established practitioners and theatre companies.
+The course will stimulate political and philosophical thought around modern and historical drama, its application and relevance.

+Students will discover and explore their own creative artistry, and gain confidence in their vision.

+The course will also promote different ways to solve problems creatively and with imagination and resilience.
+There will be a combination of solo and group work.

+Students will be given access to a wealth of live drama and theatre during the course and will experiment with working methods of established practitioners and theatre companies.